hed-hog/docs/docs/modules/chat/chat-message.md

-# Chat Message Module
+# Chat Message

-The **Chat Message** module provides functionality for managing chat messages in the system.
+The **Chat Message** submodule provides functionality for managing chat messages in the system.
 It allows for the creation, retrieval, updating, and deletion of chat messages, along with paginated listing for easier management.
-This module is ideal for applications with messaging systems, such as customer support or real-time communication platforms.
+This submodule is ideal for applications with messaging systems, such as customer support or real-time communication platforms.

 ### Features